 |Total Cost of Materials for a Full Brick Wall||£200 per square metre|

 |Looking for a Custom Quote?||Get a Custom Price Here|

 A wall of this size would normally take around three days.

-If an existing wall or fence needs to be removed or if there’s substantial excavation work required, then add an extra day to the project.
+If an existing wall or fence needs to be removed or if there’s substantial excavation work required, then add extra time to the project.

 Extra Costs to Consider

 If you have a lot of earth that needs excavating or an old wall or fence to be removed then you’ll need to pay for waste disposal or skip hire as well as more labour costs.

 If your wall is a retaining wall, then it will need deeper and wider foundations.
 In many cases, the base of the wall will also be wider and there will be more piers/pillars.
 This means more bricks and time is required.
 Also, one side of the retaining wall will be shielded from excess moisture by either waterproof tanking, a waterproof felt layer or both.